 Shoppers took to their mobile apps to stock up on vegan snacks.
-We saw a significant increase in the number of orders and mobile app revenue went up by 56%.
+We saw a significant increase in orders, and mobile app revenue increased by 56%.

 TwoForOne is a website and mobile app for food & drink aggregation and delivery in Mexico.
-The app makes it convenient for consumers to get great deals on food and alcohol from local establishments.
+The app allows consumers to get great deals on food and alcohol from local establishments.
 This is what is needed during the lockdown.
-Consumers were meant to visit the establishment to redeem offers however they quickly changed their strategy to allow shoppers to order via the mobile app and go there just to pick it up.
+Consumers were meant to visit the establishment to redeem offers; however, they quickly changed their strategy to allow shoppers to order via the mobile app and go there to pick it up.

 They instantly came up with offers and promoted them across all channels; they also created combos that included food & beer since most don’t only stock up on food, they want alcohol too.
 This strategy resulted in mobile app revenue going up by 48%.

 “Two for One is an app where you can buy great deals from local businesses that are valid to be redeemed only when consumers visit that business.
-We faced a huge issue with people wanting to stay inside and avoid human contact/visiting local businesses so our team decided to turn adversity into an opportunity.
-We started to focus on order online, pick up and go home.
-We immediately got hundreds of new clients and boosted local spending in our community. ” – Founder, Angel Lopez Valdez
+We faced a huge issue with people wanting to stay inside and avoid human contact/visiting local businesses, so our team decided to turn adversity into an opportunity.
+We started to focus on ordering online, picking up, and going home.
+We immediately got hundreds of new clients and boosted local spending in our community.” – Founder, Angel Lopez Valdez

 Ugakart is an Amazon-esque online store in Uganda.
 They sell everything – food, clothes, electronics, household appliances, etc.

-They saw a sharp increase in their mobile app revenue recording a whopping 137% over the last 2 weeks.
+They saw a sharp increase in mobile app revenue, recording a whopping 137% over the last two weeks.

 It’s everything that the public would need – food, sanitation products & household items.
 The mobile app made it very convenient for shoppers to order everything they needed.
 Their mobile app revenue shot up as consumers made purchases to prepare for the lockdown.

-During these times, it is important to stay positive and adapt to the changing eCommerce climate.
+During these times, staying positive and adapting to the changing eCommerce climate is essential.
 Businesses will have to be innovative and stick together to keep growing.
-Our customers’ mobile apps helped their shoppers make purchases more conveniently and on-the-go.
-As countries go under lockdown mobile app usage will continue to increase; there’s no better time than now to take up new projects like developing a mobile app for your online store to prepare for when the lockdown is over.
+Our customers’ mobile apps helped their shoppers make purchases more conveniently and on the go.
+As countries go under lockdown, mobile app usage will continue to increase; there’s no better time than now to take up new projects like developing a mobile app for your online store to prepare for when the lockdown is over.

 P.S – Here’s something fun for you to do